 Unofficially having fired Cunneyworth as a result, months before the Habs actually handed the coach his walking papers, Gauthier effectively scapegoated three separate bench bosses in span of literally just as many months.
 In a poetic twist of fate, Gauthier actually got shown the door himself at the end of that season, before Cunneyworth.

 Bad Enough for Gauthier, Not Bergevin

-In any case, that 28th-place finish opened the door for Bergevin to be hired, which is all the more relevant now considering Bergevin’s Habs just finished in the same location in the standings.
-Somehow finishing in 28th place was bad enough for Gauthier to be fired, but not bad enough for Bergevin, who is staying on in his current role for the time being… despite the team being in a downward spiral over the last few seasons with no imminent signs of recovery.
+In any case, that 28th-place finish opened the door for Bergevin to be hired, which is all the more relevant now considering Bergevin’s Habs finished in the same location in the standings in 2017-18.
+Somehow finishing in 28th place was bad enough for Gauthier to be fired, but not bad enough for Bergevin, who was kept on in his current role for the time being… despite the team now having missed the playoffs in three of the last four seasons.

 Say what you want about Gauthier.
 At least the teams he helped put together, including as the assistant of predecessor Bob Gainey, found some measure of sustained success prior to that disappointing 2011-12 season.